COVID-19 treatment - what about us?

 Coronavirus guidance from other charities

-Disability Rights UK have underlined the principle that: the NHS is for all of us and that judgements about our lives should in no way influence the treatment we are entitled to receive.
+Disability Rights UK has underlined the principle that: the NHS is for all of us and that judgements about our lives should in no way influence the treatment we are entitled to receive.

 Dealing with anxiety, mental health and difficulties